bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/contributing-to-the-project.md

 go over some rules and guidelines before you can start.
 These rules and guidelines help us work together as a team and give us a common set of directions that keep us all on the same page.
-In the case of any disagreements on what needs to be done, we can always refer to the guidelines to help us find our way from disagreement to consensus.title: (.*)
+In the case of any disagreements on what needs to be done, we can always refer to the guidelines to help us find our way from disagreement to consensus.
-date: 2021-03-31

-date: 2021-03-30

 This document strives to provide a solid path through contributing a change to Elegant, from setting up your environment to submitting and responding to a Pull Request.